rmurphey/ttlpodcast.com/public/episodes/burak-yigit-kaya.md

 **Rebecca**: How many files constitute the front end application?
 Is it just that scout file and then the one version file?
 Is it a bunch of version files?
 How have you decided to break that all up.

 **Burak**: It's kind of weird.
-So, we have this top level embed.js file which lives on the host page, and its sole purpose is to create an iframe with the correct version, and then communicate with the host page and the iframe.
+So, we have this top-level embed.js file which lives on the host page, and its sole purpose is to create an iframe with the correct version, and then communicate with the host page and the iframe.
 It's not large--it's like 40k minified, and then when you gzip it, it's like 10k or probably less than that.
-Then it loads the iframe with a certain bootloader version, and that bootloader file actually includes the RequireJS loader, and then it loads a few more files, including the main CSS and application files.
+Then it loads the iframe with a certain bootloader version, and that bootloader file actually includes the [RequireJS](http://requirejs.org/) loader, and then it loads a few more files, including the main CSS and application files.
 We do lazy loading for some of this stuff, but the total critical files we load for production is about five or six.

 **Rebecca**: Have you had to adjust that at all as you see performance information?
 How did you decide how to break that up?